ashwin2125/hashnode-backups/cknl8fxcw01bylps10n8rhsbr.md

 Sinhala government also banned import of books/movies from another tamil homeland 'Tamil Nadu' which was seen as a tactical move to blind tamils from attaining knowledge.

-To be continued.  #TamilGenocideRemembranceMonth
+To be continued.  #TamilGenocideRemembranceMonth 🟥🟨

-மீண்டு(ம்) வருவோம். 🐅👣

-புலிகளின் தாகம் தமிழீழத் தாயகம் ! 🟥🟨